tensorflow/models/research/street/g3doc/vgslspecs.md

 Using the (parallel) op it is entirely possible to run multiple [series] of ops that collapse x first in one and y first in the other, reducing both eventually to a single categorical value!
-For eample, the following description may do something useful with ImageNet-like problems:
+For example, the following description may do something useful with ImageNet-like problems:

 ```python